Jon-Biz/GettableTechDemo/README.md

 ## Schema

-If it's not obvious, there are two schemas on the mongodb database: the restaurant one, which holds static restaurant data, and the Users, which holds an array containing a key/value pairs for each restaurant the user has reveiwed.
+If it is not obvious, there are two schemas on the mongodb database: the restaurant one, which holds static restaurant data, and the Users, which holds an array containing a key/value pairs for each restaurant the user has reveiwed.

 ##Tests

-Since time constraints prevented me from doing a proper job, I didn't test most of this project :( However, I wanted to show you how I would work when working with production code, so I build out >some< of the project as I would if I expected myself or others to be re-visiting it.
-Here are some jasmine tests of the data joining and database access modules, injecting promises and making use of callback interceptors:
+I worked quickly, and did not use unit testing for most of it I did not test most of this.
+However, since I wanted to show you exampes of tests, I built a couple of models in a test driven style.
+Here jasmine tests of the data joining and database access modules, injecting promises and making use of callback interceptors:

 https://github.com/Jon-Biz/GettableTechDemo/tree/master/database/tests